 As a consequence of the pandemic, only one edition of Brief Encounters could be scheduled for 2021.
-The edition in May had to be cancelled , the September edition presented three event sculptures that indirectly addressed aspects related to Covid-19, although they were not conceived as such.
+The edition in May was postponed till 2022 , the September edition presented three event sculptures, that indirectly addressed aspects related to Covid-19, although not all three of them were conceived as such.

 Malin Bülow (SE)